Pre-conference: Vaccination uptake across the life course: a social and behavioural perspective (VACC)

 Background

-Achieving adequate vaccination uptake rates remains an important challenge for the public health community to contribute to overall health of the population.
+Achieving adequate vaccination uptake rates remains an important challenge for the public health community to contribute to the overall health of the population.

-The term vaccine hesitancy is broadly used for various aspects related to vaccination attitudes, decision-making and behaviour.
-In this pre-conference workshop, we will start by taking a closer look at the concepts, what vaccine hesitancy is (and what it is not) with a first presentation.
+The term vaccine hesitancy is broadly used for various aspects related to vaccination attitudes, decision-making, and behaviour.
+In this pre-conference workshop, we will start by taking a closer look at the concepts, what vaccine hesitancy is (and what it is not), with a first presentation.
 The shift from vaccine hesitancy towards vaccination acceptance and uptake that captures much more appropriate theoretical and practical approaches will be highlighted.

 Following this, a presentation from ECDC will focus on the 5C’s framework to promote vaccination acceptance and uptake across the life course through the application of a social and behavioural science approach.
 The 5C’s (Confidence, Constraints, Complacency, Calculation, and Collective Responsibility) will be presented as a basis to understand social and behavioural barriers and facilitators of vaccination acceptance and uptake, and for designing tailored interventions targeting specific population groups.
-The presentation will include key practical tools included in the ECDC operational support document: a survey tools and analysis plan that experts at national and subnational levels can use to look for relevant evidence to inform their actions.
+The presentation will include key practical tools included in the ECDC operational support document: a survey tool and analysis plan that experts at national and subnational levels can use to look for relevant evidence to inform their actions.

 The small group discussions will be aimed at identifying similarities and differences in challenges around vaccination acceptance and uptake, as well as practical steps that countries can take to increase vaccination uptake among various age groups and specific population groups, by using, for example, the survey tool.